-ILS-Z 702 Doctoral Research Practicum I (2 cr.)
+- ILS-Z 702 Doctoral Research Practicum I (2 cr.)
 P: ILS-Z 701.
-Student acquires practical hands-on experience with the research process through involvement in a ILS faculty member's research project.

-ILS-Z 703 Doctoral Research Practicum II (2 cr.)
+Student acquires practical hands-on experience with the research process through involvement in a ILS faculty member's research project. - ILS-Z 703 Doctoral Research Practicum II (2 cr.)
 P: ILS-Z 701 and Z 702.
 Student acquires practical, hands-on experience with the research process through involvement in a ILS faculty member's research project.
-The S703 research project should differ substantially from the S702 project with which the student was involved.

-ILS-Z 706 Introduction to Research (3 cr.)
+The ILS-Z 703 research project should differ substantially from the ILS-Z 702 project with which the student was involved. - ILS-Z 706 Introduction to Research (3 cr.)
 The research process, including concepts, design, conduct, and evaluation.
 Principles and characteristics of approaches and methodologies relevant to research in the field.
-Examples of data sources and introduction to methods of statistical description and analysis; ethical issues.

-ILS-Z 710 Doctoral Research Practicum III (3 cr.)
+Examples of data sources and introduction to methods of statistical description and analysis; ethical issues. - ILS-Z 710 Doctoral Research Practicum III (3 cr.)
 P: ILS-Z 701, Z 702 and Z 703.
 The student applies methods of research under the supervision of a ILS faculty member.
-The research project may originate with the student or may be one on which the faculty member seeks student assistance.

-ILS-Z 763 Research Problems and Methods in Information Science (3 cr.)
+The research project may originate with the student or may be one on which the faculty member seeks student assistance. - ILS-Z 763 Research Problems and Methods in Information Science (3 cr.)
 P: Permission of instructor.
-Study of current problems and methodological approaches in information science research.

-ILS-Z 764 Seminar in Information Science (3 cr.)
+Study of current problems and methodological approaches in information science research. - ILS-Z 764 Seminar in Information Science (3 cr.)
 P: Permission of instructor.
 A doctoral seminar in IS introduces students to topic areas within the domain of information science (e.g., social informatics, scientometrics, information retrieval, representation and organization of resources, philosophy of information, human computer interaction, visualization).
-It is a reading-and-writing intensive experience and emphasizes depth over breadth.

-ILS-Z 765 Doctoral Research in Information Science (1-6 cr.)
+It is a reading-and-writing intensive experience and emphasizes depth over breadth. - ILS-Z 765 Doctoral Research in Information Science (1-6 cr.)
 Independent research or study.
-A student may enroll for this course more than once in one semester under different instructors.

-ILS-Z 790 Dissertation Proposal in Information Science (3 cr.)
+A student may enroll for this course more than once in one semester under different instructors. - ILS-Z 790 Dissertation Proposal in Information Science (3 cr.)
 P: Must have successfully completed the qualifying exam.
 Contact PhD Recorder for permission to register.
-Doctoral students develop their plans for theses subject to criticism by other doctoral students and faculty.

-ILS-Z 799 Ph.D.
+Doctoral students develop their plans for theses subject to criticism by other doctoral students and faculty. - ILS-Z 799 Ph.D.
 Thesis (arr. cr.)
 P: Must have been admitted to candidacy.
 Contact PhD Recorder for permission to register.
-See advisor for more information.

-ILS-G 901 Advanced Research (6 cr.)
+See advisor for more information. - ILS-G 901 Advanced Research (6 cr.)
 P: Must have 90 credit hours.
 Contact PhD Recorder for permission to register.
 Please see advisor for more information on Advanced Research.
+May be repeated six times (36 credit hours). - ILS-Z 646 Seminar in Documents and Documentation (3 cr.)
+This seminar explores epistemological and genre assumptions of modern documentation and the different events and genre modes by which "information" in many various forms is produced through presentations of "fact."
+It involves an historical and social survey of the various types of collections of documents and their construction and use.